taddison/tsqlScheduler/deploy/README.md

 Server objects can be removed with the [RemoveAllObjects](../src/RemoveAllObjects.sql) SQL script.
 Note that this will remove the objects but not any SQL Agent jobs which have been created.

+## AG Mode Removal

-You can also execute the Powershell command `UnInstall-SchedulerSolution` and specify the Server and Database to remove all objects including Agent Jobs.
+After importing the module, you can execute the Powershell command `UnInstall-SchedulerSolution` and specify the Server and Database to remove all objects including Agent Jobs.
+Schedulers for other AGs on these replicas should remain unaffected by this unless you've done something funky (like setting this AG's HADB as the local anchor for another AG :grimacing:).

+## Local Installation Removal

+After importing the module, you can execute the Powershell command `UnInstall-SchedulerSolution -agMode $false`.
+You will be prompted for the name of the server and database on which you wish to remove the scheduler.